joakim/tarant-page/docs/Quick Start/thinking-in-tarant.md

 [^1] A message is how we call method calls to actors.

 [^2] An Actor System is where all the actors live.
-We will dive later in the concept.
+We will dive into this concept later.